 The classification information mentioned above needs to be managed in a way which allow users to register new dictionaries in the event that a new version of the dictionary is made available.
 Modifications to existing information are also necessary in the event that the underlying metadata is changed.
 The deletion of an existing dictionary can also be applied.
 Note that this does not necessarily mean that you are deleting the underlying data sets which store the content of the dictionary, but rather just removing the registered information or metadata.
 External dictionaries are managed by the vendor but internal dictionaries such as global or project specific need the capabilities of having old terms retired.
-This means that when a specific coding decision based on a term in the dictionary is no longer valid, it can be removed from the dictionaries in order to optimize the performance of coding terms.
+This means that when a specific coding decision based on a term in the dictionary is no longer valid, it can be removed from the dictionary by a designated administrator.
+These are some of the tasks that are necessary in managing thesaurus dictionaries in order to optimize the performance of coding terms.